First step: check the agreements

 How we can help

 We can help you with all aspects of document drafting, exit strategy and can support you as you negotiate an agreement to make any departure as painless as possible.
-Please contact Mark Heath in the employment team on 01905 721600 or email email@example.com
+Please contact a member of our employment team on 01905 721600 or email firstname.lastname@example.org

 This article is for general information only and does not constitute legal or professional advice.
 Please note that the law may have changed since this article was published.